Bastien-Bennetot/Localization-to-soil-climate-variable/README.md

 Please read  Pipeline_to_add_variable_from_database.pdf.

 Following step :
-1) You have to download all github file.
-Please don't change folder.
-Put it somewhere on your computer 2)Download and unzip in pipeline/database this file: https://drive.google.com/file/d/0B5wacU_YrTNhVGRGTUN4Rmg2ZVk/view?usp=sharing unzip the .zip in pipeline/database.
+1) You have to download all pipeline using this link https://drive.google.com/file/d/0B5wacU_YrTNhbEJZczByM1BuYkU/view?usp=sharing.
+2) Unzip pipeline.zip somewhere on your computer
-2) edit Pipeline_to_add_variable_from_database.rmd with rstudio
+3) edit Pipeline_to_add_variable_from_database.rmd with rstudio
-3) Change setwd command in the rmd file to your path.
+4) Change setwd command in the rmd file to your path.
 Operation described in pdf
-4) Install packages in rstudio by using install.packages command or tools>install packages
+5) Install packages in rstudio by using install.packages command or tools>install packages
-5) Get you data table formatted as explained in the pdf
+6) Get you data table formatted as explained in the pdf
-6) Run the .rmd with rstudio by clicking on knit.
+7) Run the .rmd with rstudio by clicking on knit.
-7) You have your processed data in processed_data.csv
+8) You have your processed data in processed_data.csv